rickSteR1973/my-projects/README.md

 ## Contact

-Feel free to reach out to me via p.rajpatel5504@gmail.com for any questions or project inquiries.
+Feel free to reach out to me via p.rajpatel5504@gmail.com or Contact No: +91 9106197976 for any questions or project inquiries.